 OHLEMACHER: Sure.
 Sure.
-I meant I don't know if illegal, but they did say, you know, I guess that would be something they'll decide.
+I meant I don't know if illegal, but they did say, you know, I guess that would be something they would decide.
 But, yeah, certainly the IRS has acknowledged their inappropriate demands.

 CONAN: We're talking with Stephen Ohlemacher, a reporter for the Associated Press, who covers the IRS.
 He is at his office on Capitol Hill.
 You're talking - you're listening to TALK OF THE NATION from NPR News.
 And where does this go next?
 There's that - you've seen a portion of this auditor's report.
 There's more to come?

 OHLEMACHER: Yes, there is.
-In fact, I've seen two appendixes of it, the full report.
-We expect it to be out later this week in conjunction with a hearing held by the House Ways and Means Committee.
+In fact, I've seen two appendixes of it.
+The full report, we expect it to be out later this week in conjunction with a hearing held by the House Ways and Means Committee.
 The chairman of the committee, Representative Dave Camp, has announced that he is going to be holding a hearing.
 It's not clear exactly what day.
 They're still working on it.
 It might be later this week.
 It might get pushed into next week.
-But yes, so there's going to hearings on the Hill.
+But yes, so there's going to be hearings on the Hill.

 Several committees have already announced investigations.
 The House Oversight Committee has announced an investigation.
 Ways and Means is investigating.
 And just today, the Senate Finance Committee has announced that it is investigating, and also, I should say the Permanent Investigation Subcommittee in the Senate is also looking into it.